Floydada, Texas: Workforce development

 Floydada has a number of free training programs provided by the Floydada Professional Development Center and the Floydada Economic Development Corporation (EDC).
 Employers can access financial assistance for training through the Skills Development Fund and the Self-Sufficiency Fund administered by the Texas Workforce Commission.
 Local training facilities include Caprock Community Action and the Floydada Technology Center.

 The Floydada Technology Center began in 2003 and is provided by the Floydada EDC and is housed in the EDC offices at 105 South 5th Street.
 The center itself was designed to provide workforce development to both citizens and businesses upon request.
 It houses a 12-student classroom with an instructor's podium and computer attached to a projector.
-Caprock Community Action was opened in 2002 and operates a learning laboratory that offers citizens the opportunity to earn their GED.
+Caprock Community Action was opened in 2002 and operates a learning laboratory that offers citizens the opportunity to earn their general equivalency diploma.
 They are located at 701 E. Lee Street.

 Coronado site

 Archaeologists from Wichita State University excavated in Blanco Canyon, 6 mi south of Floydada, and discovered significant evidence that Spanish explorer Francisco Vázquez de Coronado established a major camp there during his search for Quivira, one of the legendary Seven Cities of Gold.
 The Floyd County Historical Museum in downtown Floydada displays some of the significant artifacts from Coronado's campsite.
 Also, an historical marker in Blanco Canyon tells of Coronado's expedition, which led through the canyon.